 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

 Jennifer Riley is a Directed Energy expert at Booz Allen Hamilton in Dahlgren, Virginia.
-She joined the Directed Energy team seven years ago as the first woman on the team.
-Jennifer brings a love of science and analytical prowess to her role in transforming ideas into technologies to address our clients most pressing needs.
+She joined the Directed Energy team 7 years ago as the first woman on the team.
+Jennifer brings a love of science and analytical prowess to her role in transforming ideas into technologies to address our clients' most pressing needs.

 What excites you about the work you’re doing in Directed Energy?